yceruto/symfony-ddd-skeleton/README.md

 Run `composer dump-autoload` to re-generate the autoload config.

-Here, creates a `<Name>WebTestCase` class per application in order to execute all tests together.
+Here, creates a `<Name>WebTestCase` class per app in order to execute all tests together.

 ### Production and vhosts